CLAT FAQs 2026 - Common Law Admission Test Frequently asked questions

 Question: How many times can I change/modify/make changes in CLAT application?

 Answer: A CLAT aspirant can make changes in the application form as many times as he/she wishes before paying the CLAT application fee.
-No changes can be made after the payment of fees and once the application form has been submitted.
+Candidates can also make changes to the application form when the application correction window is open.

 Question: Do I need to send hard copies of any documents or filled CLAT applications to the CLAT Office?